-“Diversification really helped me see the benefit of investing in index funds over individual shares, for my personal situation.
-Diversification in companies, countries & sectors usually gives me a good mix.”
+"Diversification really helped me see the benefit of investing in index funds over individual shares, for my personal situation.
+Diversification in companies, countries and sectors usually gives me a good mix."

 “I still hold a few individual companies and investments outside of the share market that bring a little bit of volatility into the mix.
 Nothing I don’t feel comfortable with though, the bulk of my money is in what I feel are pretty conservative investments!

 However, Sarah resists the temptation to keep too close of an eye on the market.

 “I don’t check my portfolio that much to avoid becoming emotional and changing things prematurely.”